Bev

 Writer, Filmmaker, Educator, and Script Consultant

-Beverly “Bev” Chukwu is a Nigerian American writer, director, and script consultant.
-Her projects have screened at the Women in Horror Film Festival, Cine Las Americas, AGLIFF, and more.
-Bev’s screenplay, PRINCE OF LAVENDALE STREET, was the feature winner in the 2021 BlueCat Screenplay Competition, and her video essay “Sometimes Black” is now used as educational material at the University of Texas at Austin.
-She has spent over seven years working in various mental health arenas and nearly a year providing behavior therapy to neurodivergent youth and adults.
-Bev has received fellowships from the Black List x WIF Episodic Lab, Google’s YouTube Originals Black Voices Creator Program, and the James A. Michener Center for Writers, where she also received an MFA in screenwriting and fiction.
+ABOUT BEVBeverly “Bev” Chukwu is a Nigerian American writer-director, story consultant, and script doctor.
+Her narrative short film projects have screened at the African Film Festival Atlanta; Women in Horror Film Festival; Cine Las Americas; AGLIFF; and more.
+Along with her achievements as a filmmaker, including a “Best First-Time Director” award at the Portland New Alternative Voices Festival, Bev’s screenplay PRINCE OF LAVENDALE STREET was the feature winner in the 2021 BlueCat Screenplay Competition, and her video essay “Sometimes Black” is now used as educational material at the University of Texas at Austin.
+She has spent over seven years working in various mental health arenas and a year providing behavior therapy to neurodivergent youth and adults.
+Bev has received fellowships from the Black List x WIF Episodic Lab; Google’s YouTube Originals Black Voices Creator Program, which also provided financial support for her narrative short film “Princess”; and the James A. Michener Center for Writers, where she received an MFA in screenwriting and fiction.

 “Excellent class and instructor.
 I loved her depth of knowledge and enthusiasm.”